 Mediterranean Orzo Salad Ingredients

 For this month’s Mediterranean Orzo Salad recipe, I selected Orzo Pasta N.32, artichoke hearts, sun-dried tomatoes, capers & olive oil from the Flora Fine Foods pantry.
 I added chopped parsley and high-quality tuna to add some protein to this salad.
 All the flavors come together perfectly with a lemony Dijon Mustard Vinaigrette.
 I cannot tell you enough that for a simple salad like this one you must use high-quality ingredients.
 As a side note, buy the best canned tuna you can find.
 I personally use Tonnino Tuna Fillet in Water.
 The price tag is a little high, but you get what you pay for.
 Geoffrey gets upset with me because with what I pay for one jar, we can buy 3 or 4 of the other canned tuna.
 He sure doesn’t complain when he’s eating my tuna creations though.

 Lemony Dijon Mustard Vinaigrette

 This vinaigrette is super simple.
-In a mason jar, add chopped shallot, dried oregano, Organic Olive Oil, grated garlic, black pepper, lemon juice, and from the Spoonabilities shop I use Greek Sea Salt and Edmond Fallot Traditional Dijon Mustard.
+In a mason jar, add chopped shallot, dried oregano, Organic Olive Oil, grated garlic, black pepper, lemon juice, Greek Sea Salt and Edmond Fallot Traditional Dijon Mustard.
 Close the jar and shake until all that goodness is well combined.
 TIP: As a side note, I don’t add onions because Geoffrey doesn’t like the raw onion flavor.
 But instead I use shallots in the vinaigrette, and when the shallots marinate in the vinaigrette their flavor gets mellowed out.

 How to keep your salad from getting too oily